 To keep the water softening system functioning properly, it is necessary to periodically replenish the supply of sodium ions.
 This is where water softener salt comes in.
 When water softener salt is added to the system, it dissolves and releases sodium ions, which can then be used to replace the hard water minerals that have been removed.

-It is also important to use the right amount of salt for your water softening system.
+It is important to use the right amount of salt for your water softening system.
 Using too little salt can result in the system not being able to effectively remove hard water minerals, while using too much salt can waste resources and potentially damage the system.
-When in doubt, check the manual that came with your water softener and go with their recommendations.
+The article above can help, but when in doubt, check the manual that came with your water softener and go with their recommendations.

-While regular table salt can be used as a substitute for water softener salt in a pinch, it is far from the ideal choice.
+While regular table salt is also a Sodium Chloride product, it is not really a good substitute for water softener salt.
 One large issue is that the anti-caking additives in table salt can clog and damage your water softening system.
+Table salt can commonly contain these additives:

 - Iodine – Table salt contains iodine, which can be harmful to some types of water softening systems.
 Iodine can corrode the resin beads that are used in some water softeners, causing them to break down over time.
 This can lead to reduced effectiveness of the system and may require more frequent cleaning and maintenance.